 - a Ph.D. thesis.

 Candidates who fail to complete any requirement within the time limit specified will be required to withdraw from the program.
-The Ph.D. program committee may approve extensions to time limits, subject to the rules of the School of Graduate Studies, and will normally do so for part-time and inactive students.
+The Ph.D. program committee may approve extensions to time limits, subject to the rules of the School of Graduate Studies and Postdoctoral Affairs, and will normally do so for part-time and inactive students.

 Management of the Ph.D.
 Program